About this research group

 Representative of the Japanese Society for Coronary Microcirculatory Disorders (J-CMD)

-Professor Emeritus and Visiting Professor at Tohoku University
+Professor Emeritus at Tohoku University

 Specially Appointed Professor at International University of Health and Welfare

-We sincerely appreciate your understanding and support.
+We sincerely ask for your continued support.

 Research Paper Presented by the Coronary Spasm Research Group